PramodKumavat7758/Wisecoe/README.md

 2. **Dockerization**
-   1. Create docker file with the name **Dockerfile** , navigate to the path of file and execute using following command.
+   1. Create docker file with the name **Dockerfile** , navigate to the path of file and execute.
    2. Build the Dockerfile using below command.
       ```bash
       docker build -t wisecow-image .